TV-Rename/tvrename/quickstart.md

 This guide will help you to get up and running with TVRename.

-The guide can be found by going to the TVRename **Help** menu, and choosing `Quickstart Guide` or by browsing to [www.tvrename.com/quickstart](http://www.tvrename.com/quickstart "Browse the TVRename Quickstart Guide online").
+The guide can be found by going to the TVRename **Help** menu, and choosing `Quickstart&nbsp;Guide` or by browsing to [www.tvrename.com/quickstart](http://www.tvrename.com/quickstart "Browse the TVRename Quickstart Guide online").

 (This guide assumes that you already have the beginings of a "Media Library" - *a directory somewhere on your PC or a NAS or whatever, with a bunch of TV recordings in it*.)